 By James Whelan

 The Change Agency provide a range of tools and training materials in the area of campaign strategy, including the very comprehensive Campaign Strategy Guide available to purchase in hard copy or download.
 This overview of the elements of campaign strategy is offered in the interest of clarifying language shared by campaigners.
-It is available as a printer friendly PDF to download from the box at the bottom of this page.
+It is available as a printer friendly PDF to download below.

 A map that charts the territory between our current position and the achievement of our intended change objectives can help us get there on time and avoid the sense of being overwhelmed that often accompanies social and environmental activism.

 Our maps can be simple or complex.
 Some campaigning organisations develop complex explanations of how they believe their strategies will contribute to change.
 Others have simple templates to plan and communicate their chosen tactics and keep people on the same page.

 In our ‘Strategising for Change’ workshops, participants share and experiment with several campaign planning templates.

 Something we’ve noticed about strategy is that people are often confused or in conflict about key strategising terms: strategy and tactics, goals and objectives in particular.
 This is a really simple run down of the way we use some of these words – if it helps!
 We do not advocate the “one right way” of campaigning but we do feel that community organisers and activists benefit immensely from developing a shared understanding and language.

 If a strategy is like a stairway that takes us from our present position to where we want to go, tactics are like the individual steps.
 They are the component parts which together compose a plan of action.
 There are literally scores of tactics that a group can use.
 A few examples in ascending order of militancy are: letter writing, petition gathering, giving public testimony, marching, picketing, blocking access and sitting in.Lee Staples, Roots to Power